symfony/symfony-docs/quick_tour/the_big_picture.rst

 First, check that you have installed and configured a Web server (such as Apache) with PHP 5.3.2 or higher.

 Ready?
-Let's start by downloading the "`Symfony2 Standard Edition`_", a Symfony :term:`distribution` that is preconfigured for the most common use cases and also contains some code that demonstrates how to use Symfony2 (get the archive with the *vendors* included to get started even faster).
+Start by downloading the "`Symfony2 Standard Edition`_", a Symfony :term:`distribution` that is preconfigured for the most common use cases and also contains some code that demonstrates how to use Symfony2 (get the archive with the *vendors* included to get started even faster).